• ABOUT

 • DONATE

-Adina has been working with youth, families, and community groups, for over 30 years.
+Adina joined Trinity Boston Connects in the spring of 2014 and is currently the Associate Director of School Climate and Restorative Justice Practices at Trinity@McCormack.
+Adina has been working in some way with youth, families, and community, for over 30 years.
 For her, social work has always been a vehicle to support relationships and promote social change.
 The interconnection between emotional wellbeing and social justice has shaped her work and her life.
-Whatever the context, she has maintained a strong belief in the importance of creating environments that support and empower, while countering injustice.
-She is a Licensed Independent Clinical Social Worker, and has been a clinician with young people and families, a program manager, a supervisor and a trainer.
-At Trinity, she is the clinical manager of Restorative Practices and School Climate at the Trinity @McCormack program, where she is part of implementing Restorative and Circle practices, as a way to build school community and address harm.
-This approach builds trust and shared values, while dealing with root causes of conflict and disrespect .
-She is also actively working to support collaborative relationships and strengthen the system of care between families, schools and the larger community.
+She is a Licensed Independent Clinical Social Worker and has been a clinician with young people and families, a program manager, a supervisor and a trainer.
+At Trinity @ McCormack, she is part of implementing Restorative and Circle practices, as a way to build trust and shared values, while dealing with root causes of conflict and harm.
+She is also actively working to support collaborative relationships and strengthen the system of care between schools, family and the larger community.
+She was born in Chicago, and came to Boston by way of the University of Michigan and Fordham University School of Social work.
+She lives in Somerville MA with her family and is currently in search of a hobby.

 contact us